Magic the Gathering Stores in Yokohama

 As for tournaments, they only hold FNMs at the moment, and the play area is located in the adjacent shop.

-Card Box (Yokohama)
+Card Box (Yokohama) (Moved a few blocks away)

 Now that we’ve hit up most of the stores in the Yokohama, it’s time to swing back towards the station.
 Our next stop is going to be the building connected to the Daiei supermarket.
 The supermarket is located back where we originally started, near Yellow Submarine.
 It’s number 10 on the Wizard’s Locator map.
 Once you enter the supermarket building, make your way over to the area where the BOOK 1st store is located.
 On the 6th floor you’ll find a small corner that Card Box works out of.